Handle Disability With Empathy

 Whether someone close to you has a disability, or you just want to be educated on the matter, read through the following tips the BriteLift staff put together.

 Putting yourself in the position of someone with a disability is probably the smartest thing you can do while you interact.
 Just imagine what you would feel like if you were in their shoes, think about the way you would want people to behave around you, talk to you, what type of difficulties you might be experiencing, etc. In at least trying to understand what they feel like, you’ll be able to understand their behavior and reactions, among others.

 Don’t Focus on the Disability

 People with a disability are very much aware of their situation and they don’t need anyone actively reminding them of it.
 Although asking about their situation is acceptable on your first encounter, don’t drag the conversation further in the relationship.

-The nature of someone’s disability or the disability itself shouldn’t be your primary focus; rather, focus on acting naturally around the disabled, treat them as an equal, just as you would anyone else.
+The nature of someone’s disability or the disability itself shouldn’t be your primary focus; rather, focus on acting naturally around them, treat them as an equal, just as you would anyone else.

 Recognize That Some Disabilities Are Not Visible

-Sure, someone using non medical transportation with BriteLift or a wheelchair accessible taxi is a good enough clue that a person is suffering a disability, but what about those who aren’t?
+Sure, someone using non-medical transportation with BriteLift or a wheelchair-accessible ride is a good enough clue that a person is suffering from a disability, but what about those who aren’t?